rednafi/brisk-SQL/README.md

 ### View Users

 MySQL stores the user information in its own database.
-The name of the database is mysql.
+The name of the database is ```mysql```.
 If you want to see what users are set up in the MySQL user table, run the following command:

 ```
 SELECT User, Host, authentication_string FROM mysql.user;